Stages of Labor — What Happens from First Contraction to Birth

 What does transition feel like?

 Transition is the most intense phase of labor.
 Contractions often come every 2 to 3 minutes.
 They last 60 to 90 seconds.
 They peak in intensity.
 Many women feel nausea, shaking, hot and cold flashes, and a strong sense that they can't keep going.
 This phase typically lasts 30 minutes to 2 hours.
-It is the shortest phase of Stage 1 and signals that full dilation is close.
+It's the shortest phase of Stage 1, and it usually means full dilation is close.

 During Stage 2, your cervix is fully dilated at 10 cm.
-You begin actively pushing the baby through the birth canal.
+You start actively pushing your baby through the birth canal.
 Contractions continue but may space out slightly.
 Many women feel an involuntary urge to bear down.
-The baby's head descends and crowns — the point where it becomes visible at the vaginal opening.
-With continued pushing, the head delivers followed by the shoulders and body.
+The baby’s head moves down and starts to crown.
+Crowning is when the head becomes visible at the vaginal opening.
+With continued pushing, the head is born first.
+The shoulders and body follow.

 What is the golden hour after birth?

 The golden hour is the first 60 minutes after birth.
 During this time, providers usually encourage uninterrupted skin-to-skin contact between mom and baby.
 This time helps the newborn regulate body temperature.
 This time can help get breastfeeding started.
 This time promotes oxytocin release in the mother.
 Oxytocin helps the uterus contract.
 Oxytocin reduces bleeding.
 This time also supports bonding.
-Most hospitals now prioritize keeping mother and baby together during this time unless medical intervention is needed.
+Most hospitals now try to keep mom and baby together during this time, unless medical intervention is needed.

 Is back labor a separate stage?